Licensed under a 3-clause BSD style license - see PYDL_LICENSE.rst

 [docs] def reinit_coeff(self): nc = self.breakpoints.size - self.nord self.coeff = np.zeros((self.npoly, nc), dtype=float) if self.npoly > 1 \ else np.zeros(nc, dtype=float)

-[docs] def _bundle(self): """ Overload for the HDU name Returns: list: """ return super(bspline, self)._bundle(ext='BSPLINE')
+[docs] def _bundle(self): """ Overload the base class method (see :func:`~pypeit.datamodel.DataContainer._bundle`) to set the HDU name explicitly to BSPLINE. """ return super(bspline, self)._bundle(ext='BSPLINE')

 [docs] def copy(self): """ Return a copied instance of the object. """ bsp_copy = bspline(None) bsp_copy.nord = self.nord bsp_copy.npoly = self.npoly bsp_copy.breakpoints = np.copy(self.breakpoints) bsp_copy.mask = np.copy(self.mask) bsp_copy.coeff = np.copy(self.coeff) bsp_copy.icoeff = np.copy(self.icoeff) bsp_copy.xmin = self.xmin bsp_copy.xmax = self.xmax bsp_copy.funcname = self.funcname return bsp_copy